paymoapp/api/sections/projects.md

 ---------|----|-----
 id | integer | _(read-only)_ Unique project identifier
 name | text | Project name
-description | text | Project description
-client_id | integer | Id of the client for whom the project was created status_id | integer | Status id
+code | text | Project code can only contain alphanumeric characters (letters A-Z, numbers 0-9).
+Project code is used as a prefix in task code. task_code_increment | integer | _(read-only)_ This is the sequence of the last task from this project. description | text | Project description client_id | integer | Id of the client for whom the project was created status_id | integer | Status id